North Port Fleeing to Elude Lawyer – Florida Fleeing/Eluding Changes 2025

 Causing Serious Bodily Injury or Death When Fleeing to Elude in North Port, FL.

 This case of fleeing and eluding involves the individual driving at high speed or driving recklessly, which ultimately results in causing serious bodily injury or death to another individual, road user, or police officer who originally ordered them to stop.
+Under HB 113, cases resulting in serious injury—not just serious bodily injury—can also trigger enhanced penalties and sentencing, reflecting the increased severity of charges when fleeing results in severe harm.
 The elements of this third subtype include:

 - The individual was driving their vehicle on a Florida street or highway.